 The Bird Dog Foundation, Inc. has established a Scholarship Fund to promote interest in wildlife conservation and related subjects.
 An annual College Scholarship Essay Contest sponsored by the Bird Dog Foundation, Inc. has been in effect for several years now.
 This contest was created in the hopes that it would enhance scholarly training and education in wildlife and wildlife conservation as well [...]
 More

+From the very beginning, the leaders of Dixie Youth Baseball knew they wanted to develop a college scholarship program that would help former players obtain a college education.
 In order to be eligible, the applicant must be a senior in high school and have at one time played in a Dixie Youth Baseball league.
 There is no relationship between the award of a scholarship and athletic ability.
 Be [...]
 More

 The National Association of Junior Auxiliaries, Inc. (NAJA) was established in 1941 with the purpose of uniting members "to render charitable services which are beneficial to the general public, with particular emphasis on children, and to cooperate with other organizations performing similar services."
 Today, the growing Association continues the focus of meeting the needs of children and youth [...]
 More

-The SAWF Scholarship Program, introduced in 2011, provides financial assistance to women enrolled or enrolling in a STEM field at an accredited two-year technical program, four-year undergraduate program, or graduate program hopefully to be used for a career in the automotive industry.
-The amount of each scholarship is dependent upon the number of applicants and generally ranges from $500 to [...]
+The SAWF Scholarship Program provides financial assistance to women enrolled or enrolling in a STEM field at an accredited two-year technical program, four-year undergraduate program, or a graduate program who have a minimum cumulative 2.5 GPA, with a preference for those interested in the automobile and mobility industry.
+Applicants must be female high school seniors or graduates enrolling or [...]
 More